Use the Gate adapter

 Passing a resource

-If the first argument is not a non-empty string (e.g. an Eloquent model, an array, or nothing), no resource
+If the first argument is not a model and not a non-empty scalar — an array, null, or a scalar that casts to

-is sent and the check is evaluated without a bound resource.
+an empty string (e.g. false or '') — no resource is sent and the check is evaluated without a bound

 Worked example